stefangolas/tip_tracker/README.md

 ## JSON Database

 The JSON database tracks the number of tips in a json file that is generated from the `json_data` dictionary attribute of `TipTracker`.
-Here is an example of the JSON database, with one stack containing one rack of tips
+Here is an example of the JSON database, with one stack containing one rack of tips.

 ```json
 {